 Carpeting is inexpensive, but those short-term cost savings can lead to long-term consequences.
 Synthetic carpet releases volatile organic compounds that harm air quality and human health.
 Synthetic carpeting also won’t biodegrade when it’s eventually thrown away.
 Natural materials like hardwood, bamboo, cork, and stone or ceramic tile are better flooring options for an eco- and human-friendly home.
 If you can’t give up the feel of carpet underfoot, choose materials certified with the Green Label or Green Plus Label from the Carpet and Rug Institute.

 Upgrade to energy-efficient windows

-Nothing sucks energy worse than old, drafty windows.
+When you’re remodeling to save money and energy, nothing sucks energy worse than old, drafty windows.
 Upgrading to double-pane windows can save homeowners $126 to $465 a year in energy costs, and springing for energy-efficient windows adds another $27-$111 in yearly savings.
 In addition to keeping drafts out, energy-efficient windows have coatings that block the sun’s ultraviolet rays, protecting your stuff — and you — from sun damage.

 Add an energy-efficient laundry room

 Laundry rooms increasingly top buyers’ list of most-wanted home features.
 Turn a corner of the basement into a laundry room, or stack a washer and dryer in a first-floor cabinet for easy access.
 Upgrade to energy-efficient appliances in the process, choosing an ENERGY STAR washer and dryer to save money on your monthly utility bills.